davidde/notes/git.md

 ### $ `git diff`
 Shows all modifications that are NOT yet staged.
 (= difference between working directory and staging area)
+Note:
+`git diff` output is shown in the less pager (q to exit).
+To search in the less pager, use `/` followed by the search term and press enter.
+Use `n` and `N` to move forwards/backwards in the search results.

 * $ `git diff --staged`
 Shows all modifications that are staged.